musoniusr/DhammaratoDhamma/_posts/2020-01-03-foundations-of-the-practice-rupesh-1-and-erik-z-4-1-1-20.md

 - **[0:09-0:27] Introduction and Caller Background**

-  - Dhammarato greets the callers, Eric and Rufus.
+  - Dhammarato greets the callers, Eric and Rupesh.
-  - Rufus describes his past experience with Goenka retreats and his dissatisfaction with their repetitive nature, leading him to study with Ajahn Buddhadasa.
+  - Rupesh describes his past experience with Goenka retreats and his dissatisfaction with their repetitive nature, leading him to study with Ajahn Buddhadasa.
 - **[0:27-3:21] Goenka vs. Buddhadasa and Anapanasati**

-  - Rufus explains that after being in a Goenka retreat, he went to Bodhgaya and stayed at a Thai temple (later found to be associated with Buddhadasa).
+  - Rupesh explains that after being in a Goenka retreat, he went to Bodhgaya and stayed at a Thai temple (later found to be associated with Buddhadasa).
   - He met a monk from Wat Suan Mok, a student of Buddhadasa, who recommended Buddhadasa to him.
-  - Through Buddhadasa, Rufus gained a "completely different and more complete understanding" of *anapanasati*.
+  - Through Buddhadasa, Rupesh gained a "completely different and more complete understanding" of *anapanasati*.
   - Dhammarato explains that Goenka's system focuses on mindfulness of breathing for the first three days, then body scanning.
 Dhammarato notes that this is a two-step approach that goes directly into step three and is not a "right way" of looking at the first step.
 - **[3:21-5:27] Body of Breath**